dannywade/20221215-pyATS-Testscripts/README.md

 pip install -r requirements.txt
 ```

 Lastly, you will need to create a `.env` file in the project root directory with two environment variables for the device login credentials (username and password).
-For testing purposes, I used the variable names `EVE_USER` and `EVE_PASS` since I used EVE-NG to virtually simulate my test network.
+For testing purposes, I used the variable names `CML_SSH_USER` and `CML_SSH_PASS` since I used CML to virtually simulate my test network.

 ```
 CML_SSH_USER=<your username>
 CML_SSH_PASS=<your password>
 ```

 If you would like to use different variable names, please make sure to update the appropriate script files.
-More specifically, the Scrapli inventory file (`scrapli_inv.py`) and the Genie parser file (`genie_parse.py`).
-You'll need to make sure the scripts look for the new environment variable names.
+More specifically, the pyATS testbed YAML file (`cml_testbed.yaml`).
+You'll need to make sure the testbed looks for the new environment variable names.

 ## Contribution

 As most of this repository contains introductory demo code, there are definitely ways to improve the code (i.e. error handling, improving modularity, etc.).
-Please feel free to make a pull request with whatever changes you find would help improve the content!
+Please feel free to make a pull request with whatever changes you think would help improve the code!

 ## Feedback